 These days someone has already been where you are and written about it!
 Google your destination and preface with phrases like ‘ what to do in X’, or ‘best 3 day itinerary in X’ or even ‘tips for traveling safely in X’.
 Everything you need to know is at your fingertips!

-Balancing work & play
+Balancing Work & Play

-If you are growing a lifestyle business or working as a freelancer, you’ll find it easy to get caught up in your work rather than explore the place you’re visiting.
-Be sure to balance working with exploring!
 Give yourself time to take a few days to focus on work and a few days to sightsee.
 Even change your accommodation options, staying in plain and functional rooms to focus on work with no distractions and then beautiful oceanfront apartments/hotels to relax and have a good time.

 Even if you love your work, we all still need some downtime to connect completely with where we are.